Conor-Carmichael/MidiGeneration/README.md

 Quickly enter the chords, progression by progresssion.
 Set the midi instructions (loudness, duration, etc), then download your midi file.
 At this point, you can drag and drop it into your editor (tested with Logic and Garageband).

+## Features coming soon
-There are more features coming soon, primarily in streamlining the input.
+... primarily in streamlining the input.

 * Generic chord progressions:
     * Input based on scale degree, chord quality, and alterations.
 Choose the scale later.